 Existing Home Sales in the United States averaged 4064.10 Thousand from 1968 until 2022, reaching an all time high of 7250.00 Thousand in September of 2005 and a record low of 1370.00 Thousand in March of 1970.
 This page provides the latest reported value for - United States Existing Home Sales - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Existing Home Sales - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Existing Home Sales in the United States is expected to be 5500.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Existing Home Sales in the United States to stand at 5300.00 in 12 months time.
-In the long-term, the United States Existing Home Sales is projected to trend around 5000.00 Thousand in 2020, according to our econometric models.
+Existing Home Sales in the United States is expected to be 4350.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Existing Home Sales is projected to trend around 5000.00 Thousand in 2023 and 4700.00 Thousand in 2024, according to our econometric models.